 The Confidential Adviser provides higher administrative bodies with advice, either upon request or on their own initiative.
 The Confidential Adviser issues an annual report to the Executive Board in which concerned parties remain anonymous.
+For more information mail to the confidential adviser: vpstudent@wur.nl.

-Complaints concerning a student counsellor acting as a Confidential Adviser can be lodged through the existing complaints procedure to the Legal Affairs Office of Wageningen University (faciliteit@wur.nl).
+Complaints concerning a student counsellor acting as a Confidential Adviser can be lodged through the existing complaints procedure to the Corporate Governance & Legal Services department (faciliteit@wur.nl).